 Choosing the right board depends on these questions.
 Different categories of longboards will provide you with both benefits and disservice.
-For example, if you choose shorter longboards, they will offer you agility which means you can turn them more.
+For example, if you choose shorter boards, they will offer you agility which means you can turn them more.
 But they won’t provide stability and you can easily fall over if you are not so expert.
-For a newbie in longboarding, longboard with easy sliding is the appropriate one.
+For a newbie, a longboard with easy sliding is the appropriate one.

 It is wise to choose good quality longboard.
-In the market, you will find various types of longboards that fit for both beginners and professionals.
-At the very first stage, you should choose the longbeards that are particularly for the new ones.
-When you are more expert with advanced techniques, then you can go for longboards for the professional level.
+In the market, you will find various types of boards that fit both beginners and professionals.
+At the very first stage, you should choose the longboards that are particularly for the new ones.
+When you are more expert with advanced techniques, then you can go to the professional level.

 Where to Ride?

-It is very important to carefully choose the right place for riding a longboard.
-Doing this sport at an anywhere inappropriate place can cause sudden accidents.
-You should always select an open, smooth, and parallel surface for sliding on a longboard.
-Avoid backsets, places like the parking lounge.
-To prevent the issues of rotating the longboard, place it on the land to move towards the annoyance you want to traverse in.
+It is very important to carefully choose the right place for riding.
+Doing this sport anywhere inappropriate place can cause sudden accidents.
+You should always select an open, smooth, and parallel surface for sliding.
+Avoid backsets and places like the parking lounge.
+To prevent the issues of rotating the longboard, place it on the land to move towards the annoyance you want to traverse.

 Are You Regular Or Goofy?

-At learning how to slide on a longboard, it is essential to follow the rules and techniques step by step.
+On a learning slide on a longboard, it is essential to follow the rules and techniques step by step.
 For achieving sufficient skill, you have to practice the following steps-

-Before riding the longboard, proper position is a must.
-It will help you to have a grip over the longboard easily.
-If you are right-footed, use left foot; and use the right foot in case you are left-footed as the standing foot.
-Avoid pressurizing the longboard and try to ride it with a smooth move on flat surface couples of time.
+Before riding the longboard, a proper position is a must.
+It will help you to have a grip on the longboard easily.
+If you are right-footed, use the left foot; and use the right foot in case you are left-footed as the standing foot.
+Avoid pressurizing the longboard and try to ride it with a smooth move on a flat surface a couple of times.
 The lower your center of gravity will be, the better you would feel.
-It is very important to feel comfortable before rolling on with the longboard.
+It is very important to feel comfortable before rolling on the longboard.

 The Basic Stance

-The very fast stance is to stand with your feet betwixt the trucks of the longboard in a stage of a bit longer than your shoulder-width apart.
+The very fast stance is to stand with your feet betwixt the trucks of the longboard in a stage a bit longer than your shoulder-width apart.
 Keep your front foot a little forward, likely about at a 45-degree angle.
-Angle your back foot in pretty much alongside, straight-up to the traveling direction of the board.
+Angle your back foot in pretty much alongside, straight up to the traveling direction of the board.
 Now, with the support of your back foot, start moving the board.
-At the time of crouch, drop your knee.
+At the time of crouching, drop your knee.
 Practice this stance and once you are comfortable with this then go for the next position carving.

 While you need to push your board for more speed, your foot may plane down on the land and can cause imbalance.
-Practice balancing on the longboard, push on the land very smoothly, and keep your dashing foot rearward on the floor.
+Practice balancing on the longboard, push on the land very smoothly and keep your dashing foot rearward on the floor.
 Avoid speeding up the board aggressively.
-You can also bend your knees a little bit and use the arms for keeping balance.
+You can also bend your knees a little bit and use your arms for keeping balance.

 Practicing Turning Or Carving

-- Heel-edge carving: For left turns, who ride regularly; move the heels towards down and you can turn to inside.
+- Heel-edge carving: For left turns, who ride regularly; move the heels down and you can turn inside.

-- Toe-edge carving: For right turns, who rides regularly; move your toes towards down and then turn to your outside.
+- Toe-edge carving: For right turns, for those who ride regularly; move your toes down and then turn to your outside.

 It is undoubtedly a ton of fun, but exceeding limits can bring about serious injury.
-Until it actually happens to you, you never imagine that it will be you.
-You should be mindful of significantly dangerous situations and be prepared for that.
+Until it happens to you, you never imagine that it will be you.
+You should be mindful of significantly dangerous situations and be prepared for them.

 Take a look at the following points and you will have an idea of what should avoid:-